runzhe-yang/runzhe-yang.github.io/_pages/research.md

 - **Operator Learning**: In [a ICLR 2023 paper](https://arxiv.org/abs/2209.14430) , we consider the optimal learning rate for learning a linear operator between two infinite dimensional Hilbert spaces.
 We provided a novel lower bound to the literature and showed that multi-level machine learning is essential to achieve an optimal learning rate.
 This example showed a fundamental difference between infinite dimension machine learning and finite dimension one both in sample complexity and algorithmic design.

 ## Encoding Physics Information into a Model

+- In [a ICML 2018 paper](https://arxiv.org/abs/1710.09668), we present an initial attempt to learn evolution PDEs from data.
+The proposed PDE-Net learns differential operators by learning convolution kernels (filters) as finite difference scheme and apply neural networks or other machine learning methods to approximate the unknown nonlinear responses.
+This approach combines the representation power of the deep neural networks and the transparency of the PDE models which lead to better generalization property towards diverse initial conditions.

+- In [another ICML 2018 paper](https://arxiv.org/abs/1710.10121), we contributed to the understanding of popular neural networks by interpreting them as different numerical discretizations of (stochastic) differential equations.
+Our work is among the first to explore this relationship between ResNet and ODE.

+- In [a Neurips 2019 paper](https://arxiv.org/abs/1905.00877) and [a ICML 2020 paper](https://arxiv.org/abs/2003.05508), we further advanced the understanding of neural networks by linking their training process to solving an optimal control problem.
+This perspective offers both theoretical and empirical benefits in improving our ability to train neural networks effectively.

 # Robust Machine Learning